 There is a formula to calculate the damages in these cases.
 It is all of the expected medical bills and ongoing care costs over a lifetime plus the child’s noneconomic pain and suffering damages.

-While the settlement formula is easy to state, it is hard to know what numbers to put into the formula to make the calculation.
+While the settlement formula is easy to state, it is challenging to determine the specific numbers to input into the formula to perform the calculation.
 To make this determination, we need to bring aboard medical experts to offer their opinion on what expenses and needs your child will have.

 To synthesize those numbers, we need a life care planner and an economist who can calculate the costs of this care.
 In birth injury cases, the cos

 t of medical care can sometimes approach or exceed $50 million.
-These are big, important cases and you need the best birth injury malpractice lawyer in Maryland, and you need medical experts and economic experts that can stake out your claim to the doctors and hospital’s attorneys and, if necessary, a jury.
+These are big, important cases, and you need the best birth injury malpractice lawyer in Maryland, and you need medical experts and economic experts who can stake out your claim to the doctors’ and hospital’s attorneys and, if necessary, a jury.

 Settlement and Verdicts in Forceps Cases